aibor/virtrun/README.md

 Instead of using `sysinit.RunTests` you can call the various parts individually, of course.
 Like just mounting the file systems you need or additional ones.
-See `sysinit.Run` for the steps it does.
+See `sysinit.Main` for the steps it does.

 ## Internals